rheek123/GwBotApiPatcher/README.md

 # TL;DR
-Double click and use this script on __all files__ of a bot, copy the included header file from folder "incl" to your bot, and it should work again.
+Double click GWA2_Patcher.au3, select the main folder of your bot and it should work again.
 If not clear, read section Patching.

 Future header updates require a new/updated header file, which whill hopefully supplied soon after a new update.
 __Read__ the patching guide.
 If you get an error message occurs, read the guide on __Error Handling__ below.